omobolajisonde/Trivia-App/README.md

 }
 ```

-- Returns: a single new question object or a question value of none (when the category has no more unique question or when play limit has been reached) and a success value
+- Returns: a new question object or a question value of none (when the category has no more unique question or when play limit has been reached) and a success value.
 - Sample
 ```bash
 curl -X POST http://127.0.0.1:5000/quizzes -H "Content-Type: application/json" -d '{"previous_questions": [9, 12],"quiz_category": {"id": 4,"type": "History"}}'